A Tanzania Safari

 How Much Does a Tanzania Safari Cost?

-The costings table here gives an instant overview of how much the average Tanzania safari will cost, depending on your travel style.
+The costings table here gives an overview of how much the average Tanzania safari will cost, depending on your travel style.
 Using this table allows you to quickly match your daily budget to the kind of Tanzania safari you can afford.
 Remember that travel seasons play a big role in Tanzania safari costs.
 If you don’t mind the sometimes more challenging travel conditions encountered during the rainy season, then big savings can be made.
 As with anywhere, the more comfort and intimacy you require, the more cash you’ll splash.

 Comfort Level Private